 CNA Classes In Connecticut

 CNA’s or Certified Nursing Assistants work together with other healthcare professionals such as physicians and registered nurses.
-Most of the time, they have a very flexible working hours and several options where they can work.
-CNA’s are often employed in nursing homes, private clinics, hospitals, as well as long-term care facilities.
+Most of the time, they have flexible working hours and several options where they can work like nursing homes, private clinics, hospitals, as well as long-term care facilities.

 The state of Connecticut accounts for 2% of overall employment of CNAs in the US.
 The growing elderly population makes Certified Nursing Assistants (CNAs) a popular career choice, with strong chances of employment and a stable income in the rapidly growing health care industry.

-Anyone who wishes to become a CNA in Connecticut, must complete a state-approved training program and pass the competency exams.
-Connecticut has about 155 approved CNA training programs that meet federal regulations and supervised by the Connecticut Department of Public Health.
-The state of Connecticut following federal laws stated under Omnibus Budget Reconciliation Act of 1987 (OBRA-87) runs Nurse Aide Training and Competency Evaluation Programs (NATCEP) and maintains Nurse Aide Registry.
+Anyone who wishes to become a CNA in Connecticut must complete a state-approved training program and must pass the competency exams.
+The state has about 155 approved CNA training programs that meet federal regulations and are supervised by the Connecticut Department of Public Health.
+The Omnibus Budget Reconciliation Act of 1987 (OBRA-87) runs the Nurse Aide Training and Competency Evaluation Programs (NATCEP) and maintains Nurse Aide Registry.

 CNA Job Responsibilites

-Some of the responsibilities and tasks of a CNA, is to provide support for doctors and nurses in a health care setting.
-May perform different CNA skills such as taking patients’ vital signs, keeping health records noting changes in a patient’s condition or behavior, answer questions from family, infection control, administering medication, explain prevention methods, and the proper operating and maintaining of medical equipment.
-Also, she/he is involved with the patient’s daily needs depending on the directions of qualified professional, such as toileting, bathing and grooming, dressing, feeding, keeping rooms clean, preparing bedding, etc.
+Some of the responsibilities and tasks of a Certified Nursing Assistant is to provide support for doctors and nurses in a health care setting.
+This healthcare professional may perform different nursing skills such as taking patients’ vital signs, keeping health records noting changes in a patient’s condition or behavior, answer questions from family, infection control, administering medication, explain prevention methods, and the proper operating and maintaining of medical equipment.
+Also, he/she is involved with the patient’s daily needs depending on the directions of qualified professional, such as toileting, bathing and grooming, dressing, feeding, keeping rooms clean, etc.

 Requirements of CNA Training in Connecticut

-Currently, in order to gain entry into any of the approved CNA programs in Connecticut, candidates must be at least 18 years of age; possess a high school diploma or GED certificate, be in good physical health, and have no criminal record.
-Also, they should be familiar with English language and mathematics, and have a TB test report of last 6 months and immunization’s proof before admission to the program.
+Currently, in order to gain entry into any of the approved CNA programs in Connecticut, candidates must be at least 18 years of age with a high school diploma or GED certificate, a clean criminal record, a proof of immunization record, and a TB test report for the last six months.
+Also, they should be familiar with English language and mathematics, and be physically fit to meet the demands of the profession.

-According to the Connecticut State Department of Health, each of the approved CNA programs must be comprised with a minimum of 100 hours of training, which covers classroom instruction and clinical practice in a nursing home or a clinical setting.
+According to the Connecticut State Department of Health, an approved CNA program must have a minimum of 100 hours of training, which covers classroom instruction and clinical practice in a nursing home or a clinical setting.

 CNA Classes in Connecticut

 However, before you become a Certified Nursing Assistant, you have to take and pass the training program approved by the state.
 You can find a list of state approved programs here.
-These programs will require 100 hours of classroom sessions and clinical experience and it will be conducted by a registered nurse who has two years of working experience in long term care facility.
+These programs will require 100 hours of classroom sessions and clinical experience in a certain healthcare facility, and it will be conducted by a registered nurse who has two years of work experience in a long-term care facility.
 Currently, there are 155 available locations in Connecticut that provides CNA training programs within the state.
 Check it in their facility in order to obtain the necessary information regarding the training as well as the required fees involved.
-For instance, the American Red Cross usually offer 100 hours of training program; 76 hours of which are classroom sessions and the remaining 24 hours is clinical exposure.
+For instance, the American Red Cross usually offer 100 hours of training; 76 hours of which are classroom sessions and the remaining 24 hours is clinical exposure.

-Connecticut’s CNA training programs combine pharmacology, psychology, anatomy, human body mechanics, basic nutrition, information regarding communication skills with patients, resident rights, safety measures, emergency procedures, and infection control.
-These programs also include on-site clinical training, which requires students practice under the direct supervision of a licensed medical professional in a field of their choice.
-During the program the students should learn about 25 nursing aid skills, 5 of which would be tested during the certification examination.
+Connecticut’s CNA training programs combine a brief background of pharmacology, psychology, anatomy, human body mechanics, basic nutrition, information regarding communication skills with patients, resident rights, safety measures, emergency procedures, and infection control.
+These programs also include on-site clinical training, which requires students to practice under the direct supervision of a licensed medical professional in a field of their choice.
+During the program, students learn about 25 nursing aid skills, 5 of which would be tested during the certification examination.